Our Minister for Finance is off to Dresden with Michael O’Leary... but that’s about all you’ll get out of him

 While the five-star Hotel Taschenbergpalais in Dresden prides itself on being a pet-friendly establishment, its policy on welcoming six-foot lizards is not known.

-The reptilian shape-shifting certain, shall we say out there conspiracy theorists will be expecting to be going on in the German city over the next four days is more than a little far-fetched, but then the Bilderberg conference's shadowy stance is nothing if not fuel for the imagination.
+The reptilian shape-shifting certain conspiracy theorists will be expecting to be going on in the German city over the next four days is more than a little far-fetched, but then the Bilderberg conference's shadowy stance is nothing if not fuel for the imagination.

 First held in the titular Netherlands hotel in 1954, ostensibly to foster better relations between Europe and North America, Bilderberg has been an annual, travelling summer affair in the six decades since.

 The fact that it brings together (on invitation only) some of the most powerful political and financial leaders on the planet for a spot of behind-closed-doors hobnobbing and potential global policy discussion has been raising concerns since it properly entered the public consciousness around the turn of the century.

 No reporters are allowed, no minutes are taken, no votes are cast and no report is written up for public distribution when all is said and done.

 It is, quite simply, the elite of the elite whispering amongst themselves.
 Most certainly about matters that concern us all.

 Bilderberg 2016 kicks off today and runs until Sunday June 12th behind a barrier of some 400 police officers and a ring of concrete blocks.